 Finances: Should we save?
 Invest?
 How so?
 How should insurance work?
 How much does a good life cost?

 Facts: When can we trust people, institutions, test results, evidence, etc.?
 How?
 And why?
 What can’t we trust?

 Lifestyle: Should I relax or study?
 What should I eat (or not eat)?
 What should I do (or not do) with my body?

 Politics: What institutions/policies/candidates should we support (if any)?
 How should we decide?
+Who cares?